 Chase, Citi, and Amex offer transfer bonuses to their transfer partners regularly.
 These bonuses typically range between 20% and 40%.
 This means if you transfer 10,000 Chase URs, Citi TYPs, or Amex MRs to a transfer partner program during a transfer bonus, you would have anywhere from 12,000 to 14,000 miles with that transfer partner.
 Those are free points!

 Also, each of the major banks have a few transfer partners in common.
 For example, Virgin Atlantic, Air France/KLM, Emirates, and Singapore Airlines are transfer partners for Chase, Citi, and Amex.
 This means earning points with those airlines is incredibly easy since you are essentially combining our URs, MRs, and TYPs.
 You can use whichever credit card earns you the most points per dollar on any purchase.
 You don't have to worry about which points currency you're earning, because you can transfer all of those currencies to those airlines.

 Sign-up bonuses would make things even easier.
-Let's say you earned 100,000 points sign-up bonus under the current Chase Sapphire Preferred offer and 80,000 points sign-up bonus under the current Citi Premier offer.
-You would now have 180,000 points to use across dozens of airlines.
-That's more than enough for four roundtrip flights to Europe through some of the sweet spots we listed above!
+Let's say you earned 60,000 points from a Chase Sapphire Preferred welcome offer and another 60,000 points from a Citi Premier welcome offer.
+You would now have over 120,000 points to use across dozens of airlines.
+That's more than enough for roundtrip flights to Europe through some of the sweet spots we listed above!